-CADE adjudicated two other cases involving gun jumping in 2014, both related to the market of petroleum and natural gas production.
-The first one involved companies Potióleo and UTC and the acquisition of shares in a concession contract to explore an oil field (see Case n.
-08700.008292/2013-76).
-CADE imposed the minimum fine of BRL 60,000 (approximately US\$ 28,000) against the companies for gun jumping.
-The Tribunal's decision states only that the parties had not waited for CADE's approval prior to closing the transaction.
-Likewise, when reviewing UTC's and Aurizônia's (see Case n.
-08700.008289/2013-52) concession contract to explore an oil field, CADE also imposed the minimum fine against the companies for gun jumping.
-In this case, there was no change to the management structure, but the agreement provided for the payment of installments before CADE's approval.
-Other than reference to this aspect of the contract, the agency did not provide further clarity on its understanding regarding what constitutes a gun jumping violation.
-Moreover, since secondary legislation does not specifically address this issue, it is still unclear which steps the parties would be allowed to take pending a final decision by CADE.
+The second case involved Potióleo and UTC and the acquisition of shares in a concession contract to explore an oil field.
+CADE imposed the minimum fine of BRL 60,000 (approximately US\$ 28,000) on the companies for gun jumping (see Case No. 08700.008292/2013-76).
+The Tribunal's decision makes reference to the same elements established by CADE's DG in the report it issued in connection with the OGX/Petrobras case as evidence of gun jumping.
+Finally, and likewise, when reviewing UTC's and Aurizônia's concession contract to explore an oil field, CADE also imposed the minimum fine against the companies for gun jumping (see Case No. 08700.008289/2013-52).
+In this case, CADE found that while there was no change in the management structure, the agreement provided for the payment of installments related to the price of the transaction before CADE's approval.